denis-migdal/LISS/README.md

 ## Why LISS ?

 Web Components are simple to use... but hard to use *correctly* due to a multitude of non-intuitives behaviors and rules.
+Most of examples and documentation found on the Internet are unsafe (cf List of issues solved by LISS).

 LISS enables you to correctly use Web Compoments without worrying about all of that.

 ## Install LISS